 Relevance and Uses

 This coefficient can be used along with GDP numbers.
-If the Gini index is increasing along with GDP, then there may not be an improvement on the poverty front for the majority of the population.
-On the basis of this coefficient, welfare measures can be designed for the population to reduce this income inequality.
+If the Gini index is increasing along with GDP, then there may not be an improvement on the poverty front for most of the population.
+Based on this coefficient, welfare measures can be designed for the population to reduce income inequality.

 This article has been a guide to Gini Coefficient Formula.
 Here we learn how to calculate the Gini coefficient using its formula along with practical examples and a downloadable excel template.
 You can learn more about financial analysis from the following articles –